FAQ

 “A professional writer is an amateur who didn’t quit.” – Richard Bach

 I followed Travis Baldree’s path almost identically.
 No joke.
-The only place I deviated is getting on TikTok, where he’s bigger on Twitter.
-I’m very lucky that Travis was so forthcoming with his self-publishing journey, or I’d never have made it!
+The only place I deviated is getting on TikTok, where he’s bigger on X. I’m very lucky that Travis was so forthcoming with his self-publishing journey, or I wouldn’t have had the courage to attempt it!

 Here’s a write-up he did for Legends & Lattes, with step-by-step instructions.

 Keep in mind that Travis Baldree had a large following as an audiobook narrator, and his book was picked up for a casual read by a very well-known author.
 All of that contributed to his rapid success.
-In my case, I was completely new to indie and started my TikTok from scratch in early 2022, but my experience in traditional publishing gave me tons of resources to pull from.
+In my case, I was completely new to indie and started my TikTok from scratch in early 2022, but almost 8 years in traditional publishing gave me tons of resources to pull from.

 Ah, numbers.
 My favorite. 😉 Here’s a breakdown of my initial costs for Can’t Spell Treason Without Tea.